RADWUZ/take-home/README.md

 Refine or further relax security policies temporarily to isolate whether CSP configurations are the root cause of the cookie issue.
 Current Status:
-The application works flawlessly with email OTP login, displaying user metadata correctly.
-However, Google OAuth is currently unable to retrieve and display user information due to the aforementioned cookie issue.
+The application works flawlessly with email OTP login, but Google OAuth is currently unable to retrieve and display user information.

 )